-Bread and Butter Refrigerator Pickles – Sweet, crunchy refrigerator pickles.
-No heating, no canning, just a simple recipe for sweet pickles that are perfected and ready to eat in 3 days.
+Bread and Butter Refrigerator Pickles – Quick sweet, crunchy refrigerator pickles.
+No heating, no canning, easy small batch recipe.
+Make fresh sweet pickles for summer.

 Our family has some raging pickle fans.
 We can down an entire jar in one meal.
 They’re superb on sandwiches, for snacking and did you ever consider baking with them?
 Oh yeah.
 You can totally make bread with pickles.
 Crazy, but true!
 I have proof.